mwongeraE/paulrhayes.com/app/posts/illustrating-a-case-study-with-ai.md

 Where Midjourney had given an almost perfect image, but a part of it was very obviously wrong, I could take a crop and use DALL·E in-painting.

 This was usually a problem with eyes, or oddly toothy grins.

+#### In-painting tips

+Typically you need to erase more of an image than you’d expect – it’s a fine balance between:

+- keeping enough of the image, to maintain the look and feel of the original, giving enough for DALL·E to match against
+- removing enough so that DALL·E has adequate space to fill the gaps with something realistic.
+For example, if you wanted to add an object, that object will have an effect on things around it, like reflections or shadows, and you need to give DALL·E space to account for that.

 [![A screenshot of DALL·E showing 4 images of Millie with different eyes, three look demonic, one looks sad](inpainting-fix-1.jpg "Fixing Millie’s eyes using DALL·E in-painting")](inpainting-fix-1.jpg)